mohammadfarazrajput/rag_using_langchain/README.md

 - 📄 Support for PDF and text file processing
 - 🔍 Semantic search using HuggingFace embeddings
 - 💾 Vector storage with ChromaDB
-- 🤖 Powered by Google Gemini AI
+- 🤖 Powered by Google Gemini AI (free tier)
 - 🎯 MMR (Maximal Marginal Relevance) retrieval for diverse results
 - 📝 Academic and professional response tone
+- 🔄 Interactive chat loop with document context

+## Why These Models?

+This project uses **Google Gemini** (free tier) and **HuggingFace embeddings** instead of OpenAI models because:
+- ❌ No access to paid OpenAI API
+- ✅ Google Gemini offers a generous free tier
+- ✅ HuggingFace embeddings are completely free and open-source
+- ✅ Results are comparable for learning and development purposes

 ## Prerequisites

 - Python 3.8+
-- Google API key for Gemini
+- Google API key for Gemini (free at [Google AI Studio](https://makersuite.google.com/app/apikey))

 ## Installation